Unity-Technologies/MeshSyncDCCPlugins/Documentation~/Blender.md

 MeshSync synchronizes custom properties on objects and geometry node inputs from Blender with the MeshSyncServer **GameObject** in Unity.
-If needed, a MeshSyncServerLiveEditProperties component is created to store, display and edit these properties.
+If needed, a MeshSyncServerLiveEditProperties component is automatically created to store, display and edit these properties.

 The supported property types are:
 * Integer